Nationwide BOLO issued for man accused of sexual assault who cut off ankle bracelet

-A nationwide alert has been issued by Bradford County authorities after a sex offender living in Starke, Florida cut off his ankle bracelet Wednesday night.
+A nationwide alert has been issued by Bradford County authorities after a man accused of sexual assault living in Starke, Florida cut off his ankle bracelet Wednesday morning.

-Deputies with the Bradford County Sheriff's Office say Michael Joseph Case, 37, was arrested one year ago on charges of sexual assault on a juvenile between the ages of 12 - 18.
+Deputies with the Bradford County Sheriff's Office say Michael Joseph Case, 37, was arrested one year ago on charges of sexual assault on a juvenile between the ages of 12 to 18.

 The judge in his case placed him under house arrested after a crime lab took a long time to process the evidence in the case against him, the sheriff's office says.